 Assess maintenance of normocapnia-maintain normal breathing patterns.
-Monitor end-tidal CO2 (ETCO2) with a goal of 35-40mmHg. • Hyperventilation should be avoided (ETCO 2 < 35mmHg) unless there are signs of immediate herniation. • Assess respiratory pattern for irregular respirations (a component of Cushing's triad). • Abnormal respiratory pattern may signal neurologic dysfunction, raised intracranial pressure (ICP), or injuries to the chest.
+Monitor end-tidal CO2 (ETCO2) with a goal of 35-40mmHg.
+Assess respiratory pattern for irregular respirations (a component of Cushing's triad).
+Assess respiratory pattern may signal neurologic dysfunction, raised intracranial pressure (ICP), or injuries to the chest.
 Circulation Examine for life-threatening hemorrhage.
 Assess blood pressure with a mean arterial pressure (MAP) goal of at least 60 mmHg.
 Hypotension is associated with increased risk of mortality.
 Avoidance of hypotension is especially important within the first 6 hours of injury.
 Until ICP monitoring is in place, aim to reach a target MAP of 60 mmHg to ensure adequate cerebral perfusion pressure.
 GCS exam may decline with hypotension and improve as blood pressure is corrected.
 Assess for signs of herniation with Cushing's response: hypertension, bradycardia (components of Cushing's triad), and a widening pulse pressure.
 Cushing's response is a late compensatory mechanism to maintain cerebral blood flow in the presence of raised ICP.
-Bradycardia is associated with increased ICP and cervical injury. • Tachycardia Tachycardia in the trauma patient can signal hypovolemic shock.
+Bradycardia is associated with increased ICP and cervical injury.
+Tachycardia Tachycardia in the trauma patient can signal hypovolemic shock.
 In severe traumatic brain injury, tachycardia often is associated with an autonomic response to injury of the hypothalamus and may signal a terminal event.
 Additional Assessment/ Disability Neurologic Exam Verify mechanism of injury and assess LOC.
 Verify GCS score at the scene.
-Progressive decline in neurologic condition is consistent with a decrease in GCS score >2 points.
+Progressive decline in neurologic condition is consistent with a decrease in GCS score &gt;2 points.
 GCS score should be calculated following resuscitation but prior to receiving any paralytic or sedative agents.
-Presence of a GCS score <13 prompts evaluation transport to a designated trauma center for evaluation and possible neurosurgical consultation.
-Severe extracranial trauma or rapid deterioration of mental status also may indicate the need for intubation.
+Exercise extracranial trauma or rapid deterioration of mental status also may indicate the need for intubation.
 According to Emergency Neurological Life Support guidelines, a GCS score ≤8 during the initial evaluation is an indication for endotracheal intubation.
 Risk of intracranial complications increases as the GCS score declines.
 The GCS should be performed repeatedly to identify worsening or improvement over time.
 The GCS exam performed in the emergency department may be a more reliable assessment of TBI severity compared to a prehospital GCS assessment, if the patient is free of paralytics or sedative agents.
 Pharmacologic sedation or paralytics can mimic or mask a neurologic deficit.